jcleira/go-micrograd/README.md

 # go-micrograd

-> :warning: This is a learning resource created from the original [karpathy/micrograd repository](https://github.com/karpathy/micrograd) in Python, and [its amazing lecture in youtube](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=1)
+> :warning: This is a learning resource created from the original [karpathy/micrograd repository](https://github.com/karpathy/micrograd) in Python, and [its amazing lecture in youtube

-A minimalist Autograd engine implemented in Go!
-Built with a focus on backpropagation (reverse-mode autodiff) over a dynamically constructed DAG and an essential neural networks library with an API inspired by PyTorch.
-Though petite, with approximately 100 lines for the engine and 50 for the neural network library, the DAG operates solely on scalar values.
-This means, for instance, each neuron is broken down into its base mathematical operations.
+This reposiository is a simple learning resource about how a Neural Network works in Go programming language, so it does adjust and learn from results.
+It's only xxx lines of code.
 However, it's capable of constructing entire deep neural nets for binary classification, as demonstrated in the demo.

 **Potential Use Cases:** Primarily educational.